teaminkling/refresh-21/content/blog/jumpingbeans-week-9-ef37.md

       src = "https://i.vimeocdn.com/video/1074068974_640.jpg"
       href = "/blog/jumpingbeans-week-9-ef37"
       alt = "This is the literal worst shit i have created, i think my parent think im weird." caption = "This submission contains a video link.
-Please view the <a href=\"/blog/jumpingbeans-week-9-ef37\">full post</a> to see it!" stretch = "cover"
+Please view the full post to see it!" stretch = "cover"
 +++